jmbejara/ftsfr/models/README.md

 ### Step 2.1: Using framework-specific Pixi configs

-If you want to isolate GPU dependencies per library, use one of the new Pixi TOML files in this directory:
+If you want to isolate GPU dependencies, use one of the two Pixi TOML files in this directory:

-- **GluonTS**:
-  `pixi shell --manifest-path gluonts -e gpu`
-- **Darts**:
-  `pixi shell --manifest-path darts -e gpu`
-- **Nixtla (NeuralForecast)**:
-  `pixi shell --manifest-path nixtla -e gpu`
 - **TimesFM**:
   `pixi shell --manifest-path timesfm -e gpu`

-This is important because it is impossible to create a single Pixi environment that supports all models with GPU support.
-It's easy to create a single Pixi environment that supports all models with CPU support, but I've found it to be impossible to create a single Pixi environment that supports all models with GPU support.
-I'm running all of these models on a Lambda Labs H100 node, so I'm using the GPU environment for all models.
-So, I need to activate a different environment for each model type to ensure that the correct dependencies are installed and that GPU support is available.
+- All libraries: pixi shell

 ### Step 2.2: Test GPU support
 Before running any models, verify your GPU environments: